AV-BIAWOLF/uart-1/README.md

 - **recive**: Receives the 8-bit data, one bit at a time.
 - **stop**: Verifies the stop bit.
 - **done**: Marks the completion of reception.

+### UART Arbiter (`uart_arb.sv`) and Testbench Arbiter (`uart_arb_tb.sv`)
+This project includes two SystemVerilog files: uart_arb.sv and uart_arb_tb.sv, designed to facilitate data transmission between an FPGA and a computer via UART.

+- `uart_arb.sv`:
+This file contains the RTL description of a UART arbiter, which coordinates the data transfer between an FPGA and the computer.
+The arbiter manages data flow by interacting with two UART interfaces—transmitter and receiver—ensuring efficient communication.
+The design includes a finite state machine (FSM) that controls the process of sending data from the FPGA to the computer.

+- `uart_arb_tb.sv`:
+The testbench simulates the UART arbiter to verify its functionality.
+It includes stimulus generation and monitoring of the data transfer.
+The testbench ensures that the communication is successfully carried out as expected, allowing for debugging and validation before deployment on FPGA.

+Both files are used to connect the FPGA to a computer via PuTTY, where data is transmitted using the UART protocol.
+The finite state machine within the arbiter handles the sending and receiving of data

 **Parameters**:
 - `CLKS_PER_BIT`: Defines the number of clock cycles per bit, matching the transmitter's baud rate.